Omer-Demirtas/react-boilerplate/notes/StateManagement.md

 ```
 const books = useBookStore(s => s.books);
 ```
-> !Note when you define this code.
+> when you define this code.
 This component only re render if when the variable is used by component.